 - Anyone who does not follow the policies will be asked to leave the property and could face further disciplinary actions.

-- All reservations must be approved by Recreational Services and the Assistant Director, Recreation - Intramurals
+- All reservations must be approved by Recreational Services and the Assistant Director for Intramurals

 - Reservations must be made at least seven days in advance.

 - Anyone making a reservation must go through an informative meeting as a part of the approval process.